ics-i-ask-center/centos7_aci/README.md

 UDUNITS 2.2.26 is added

 2020/10/20
-LAPACK-devel and BLAS-devel are added
+Tix-devel, Tx-devel, TkInter-devel, LAPACK-devel, and BLAS-devel are added